 We at Agility CMS offer several built-in fields as part of our Page Management tool to ensure that content editors and developers can use these fields and a place where they can easily manage content.
 In this article, we share tips on optimizing your content for search engines using a headless CMS.

 Ranking on search engines has always been a competitive business, and the methods to achieve the top spots are in constant flux.
 However, despite the algorithm changes, content has remained king, and creating and optimizing high-quality content has become the focus of SEO.

-To assist marketers and content creators in delivering highly optimized content, traditional CMS — also called coupled CMS— enabled marketers to optimize content by installing plugins that gave them visibility over their optimization efforts.
+To assist marketers and content creators deliver highly optimized content, traditional CMS — also called coupled CMS— enabled marketers to optimize content by installing plugins that gave them visibility over their optimization efforts.

-However, as we enter the IoT era, the traditional CMS platform has shown its weaknesses when it comes to delivering content to the new channels and devices that have populated the market.
-With fewer people accessing the internet using desktop computers and mobile devices and more smartphones and smart devices, the SEO playbook has changed and traditional CMSs aren't cut out for the challenge.
+However, as we enter the IoT era, the traditional CMS platform has shown weaknesses in delivering content to the new channels and devices that have populated the market.
+With fewer people accessing the internet using desktop computers and mobile devices and more smartphones and smart devices, the SEO playbook has changed, and traditional CMSs aren't cut out for the challenge.

 Technical SEO and On-Page SEO

 SEO —and getting the first positions in the SERPs— has a bad rap for being complex.
 However, once you get the basics right, it's easier than you might think.
-In fact, once you master the essentials and do the necessary tweaks, ranking on the SERPs will come quickly.
+Once you master the essentials and do the necessary tweaks, ranking on the SERPs will come quickly.
 These are the SEO basics you need to master to rank on the SERPs.

 - Fast website performance

 All these factors can be categorized into two kinds of SEO: technical and on-page.
 So let's talk a bit more about them.